The SDSAI Iterator Expression Language

 This takes a single iterator that returns

-function can map an iterator to an iterator of futures.[join [thread [my_thread_safe_iterator]]]
+Future+s.
+The +threadfunction can map an iterator to an iterator of futures.[join [thread [my_thread_safe_iterator]]]

 Performance

-Passing the result of thread
+Passing the result of thread directly to join will result in single threaded

 performance.
 This is because most functions attempt to only evaluate